 Adolescent young carers in Europe

 Adolescent young carers (AYCs) are young people (15–17 years old) providing care, assistance or support to other family members.
 Taking on a caring role can lead to the occurrence of both immediate and long-term problems in AYCs’ mental health, well-being and development, as well as for their transitions to adulthood, social inclusion, education and employability.
 The phenomenon is highly relevant across Europe, albeit specific data, awareness and supports are not frequently available.
-Additionally there is a lack of understanding for opportunities and limitations of current policy and law for AYCs.
-Knowledge, that existing initiatives provide, is transferred to other European countries and professionals to a limited extent.
+Additionally there is a lack of understanding of the opportunities and the limitations of current policy and law for AYCs.
+The awareness of existing initiatives is currently being transferred across other European countries to only a limited extent.

 The goal of the Horizon 2020 Project “Psychosocial Support for Promoting Mental Health and Well-being among Adolescent Young Carers in Europe (ME-WE)” is to strengthen the resilience of AYCs, to improve their mental health and well-being, and mitigate the negative influences of psychosocial and environmental factors.